rsumilang/casks-installer/README.md

 I should also mention that this will install homebrew and cask for you automatically if you don't have it.

+## Uninstall

+The same `appdir` must be specified when uninstalling an app.
+For example:

+    brew cask uninstall --appdir=/Applications foo

 # License

 This was created by [Richard Sumilang](http://richardsumilang.com/) and is